-The following must occur before a district receives its funding: (1) KBE approves unmet need for each district, (2) School Facilities Construction Commission (SFCC) approves unmet need, (3) The district successfully meets all of the statutory requirements of KRS 157.655 and KRS 157.660, (4) The district verifies its final ADA count to KDE, and (5) KDE calculates Offers of Assistance based on these variables.
+The following must occur before a district receives its funding: (1) Kentucky Board of Education approves the unmet need for each district; (2) School Facilities Construction Commission (SFCC) approves the unmet need; (3) The district successfully meets all of the statutory requirements of KRS 157.655 and KRS 157.660; (4) the district verifies its final ADA count to KDE; and (5) KDE calculates Offers of Assistance based on these variables.
 The districts must follow requirements of the SFCC by receiving approved board action and proof of deposit of funds into a local interest bearing technology account.
 The SFCC will then wire funds to the district's technology account.